CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > [!TIP]
 > **What is a dependency graph?**
 > * A dependency is a software component that is required for another software component to function as expected.
-> * Example: A component for using a network protocol; A remote service the application uses; Data describing the sorting rules or timezones used.
+> * Example: A component for using a network protocol; A remote service the application uses; Data describing the sorting rules or time-zones used.
 > * Dependencies may themselves have dependencies, and these again have their own dependencies, and so on.
 > When we follow these, we map out a _dependency graph_.